 All students will have access to the student handbook online.
 The handbook will be reviewed with the students at orientation and on an annual basis.
 Once reviewed an acknowledge receipt will be signed by the student.
-Refer to policy C13

 Use of Logo or Name